What is Festooning: The Intriguing Behavior of Festooning Bees

 • Coordinate tasks within the colony

-Bees can also construct comb without forming festoons, indicating that it is not always a prerequisite for comb construction.
+Bees can also construct comb without forming festoons, which indicates that it is not always a prerequisite for comb construction.
 This adds another layer to the complexity of this behavior.

 While generating heat for wax production through festooning is a theory, conclusive evidence is yet to be demonstrated.
 In essence, festooning has been theorized to serve various purposes, ranging from acting as a scaffold, measuring the distance between combs, and enhancing the flow of raw beeswax to produce wax.